The Endless Search For New Suppliers

 If the two tools above don’t strike your fancy, you can always kick it old school with Excel.

-Before I go I wanted to leave you with one more quick tip.
-If you ever have a hard time finding emails for potential business partners, you can use a nifty app called Hunter.io.
+If you have a hard time finding emails for potential business partners, you can use a nifty app called Hunter.io.

 All you need to do is sign up for the app and enter your website of choice.
 The app will work its magic and you’ll have a list of all the emails associated with the company.

-Now get out there and start selling!
-Have any questions about sending those first supplier emails?
+Have any questions about sending your first supplier email?
 Please tweet us!